 Medical margin represents the amount earned from capitation revenue after medical claims expenses are deducted.
 Medical claims expenses represent costs incurred for medical services provided to our members.
 As our platform grows and matures over time, we expect medical margin to increase in absolute dollars; however, medical margin PMPM may vary as the percentage of new members brought onto our platform fluctuates.
-New membership added to the platform is typically dilutive to medical margin PMPM.
-Furthermore, in light of COVID-19, we continue to evaluate the ultimate impact of the pandemic on medical margin.
+New membership added to the platform is typically dilutive to medical margin

 Medical margin should not be considered in isolation or as a substitute for performance measures calculated in accordance with GAAP.
 We compensate for these limitations by relying primarily on our GAAP results and using medical margin on a supplemental basis.
-You should review the reconciliation of operating loss to medical margin set forth below and not rely on any single financial measure to evaluate our business.
+You should review the reconciliation of gross profit to medical margin set forth below and not rely on any single financial measure to evaluate our business.